 While staying at the base, we strolled through the Widbey Island towns of Oak Harbor and Coupeville; toured nearby Fidalgo Island’s Anacortes, and took the ferry to Friday Harbor on San Juan Island.
 Then this morning we left the base and made a short (30 mile) trip to Bay View State Park.

-to.
+| We haven't let him drive yet, but apparently Cooper wants to.
 Not pictured here are the navy decals we got for the

 front windshields of both the rig and our tow car.
 The